 Lay the landscaping fabric down and cut to cover the bare soil with about 6 inches extra along each edge.
 Cut the 2 x 4s and 4 x 4 s to length, screw the ends of three longer 2 x 4s to a pair of 4 x 4s with the edges and ends flush to form panels.
 Then screw the shorter 2 x 4s to the 4 x 4s to form the box.

 Position the box on the landscape fabric and check that it’s level.
 Cut any excess landscaping fabric and add soil or compost.
 Next plant your vegetables or flowers by pulling back the dirt.
-If you wish to add an irrigation system, wind a hose in between the plants and cover it with soil Attach the home to an optional timer for trouble-free watering.
+If you wish to add an irrigation system, wind a hose in between the plants and cover it with soil.
+Attach the hose to an optional timer for trouble-free watering.